Debt. Ugh, what a horrible word. Can we just erase this word from the dictionary completely?

-  This is a great feature because you will never really miss your money and your hands will never be on the money, so you will not feel like you are being burdened to save.
+This is an excellent feature because you will never really miss your money, and your hands will never be on the money, so you will not feel like you are being burdened to save.
 Once you have saved enough change, you can cash it in and send it to your loan servicer or credit card company to help pay off some of your debt.

 While going out on the town is fun, you can equally have a good night in your home as well.
 Not sure how you could save extra money?
 Let’s break it down.